Current Issues Hoosier Veterans Face

 - The Honor and Remember Flag Act.
 Requires state and local government to fly the Honor and Remember Flag during the month of May.

 The American Legion 100th Anniversary Commemorative Coin Act

-This Act, if passed, would honor the Legion for its 100 years of service by directing the U.S. Mint to issue a variety of special limited edition commemorative coins available for purchase during 2019.
+This Act, passed on September 25th, will honor the Legion for its 100 years of service by directing the U.S. Mint to issue a variety of special limited edition commemorative coins available for purchase during 2019.
 Congress only authorizes two coins per year.
 That kind of support for the legislation, which was signed into law Oct.
 6 by President Donald Trump, is proof of the respect members of Congress have for the Legion.